 The Young Husband woolstore is a cherished heritage building located in Kensington in Melbourne's inner-north.
 It accommodates a wide range of creative businesses including photographers, dance studios, artists studios, web designers, recording studios and furniture manufacturers.

 In 2011, the previous owners proposed to demolish much of the building and construct residential towers.
 This was met with outrage from the community and almost 400 objections to the plans.
-The development proposal was subsequently rejected based upon the need to protect neighbouring industrial business rather than community concern.
+The development proposal was subsequently rejected based on the need to protect neighbouring industrial business rather than community concern.

 In 2016, the Impact Investment Group (IIG) purchased the site and commenced a master plan and planning permit for Stage 1 of the rejuvenation of the woolstore.
 Their proposal included retention and upgrades of the heritage buildings and adaptive re-use of the interior spaces for an expanded mix of creative industries and other commercial tenants.
 IIG are focused on delivering positive social impact and prioritised community consolation in their planning processes.